Monoterpenes

 DefinitionThis section has been translated automatically.

 Acyclic monoterpenes are formed by hydrolysis of the phosphate bond.
-In various further chemical steps monoterpene alcohols, monoterpene aldehydes and ketones as well as mono- and bicyclic monoterpenes are formed by cyclization reactions.
+In various further chemical steps, monoterpene alcohols, monoterpene aldehydes and ketones are formed as well as the mono- and bicyclic monoterpenes through cyclization reactions.

 Monoterpenes have analgesic, antioxidant and anti-inflammatory effects to varying degrees.
 Some monoterpenes play a role as pheromones in animal organisms.